amatusgroup/clan/index.md

 #### Interested?
 We couldn’t be happier to hear that.
-Start your journey as a test user by filling out this [I'm an inline-style link with title](https://www.google.com "Typeform Questionnaire")questionnaire.
+Start your journey as a test user by filling out this [questionnaire.](https://valentinacalandra.typeform.com/to/mcHrTE "Typeform Questionnaire")

 #### Not yet?
 No problem.
 If you have 10 minutes to spare, please still consider filling out our baseline questionnaire - you do not have to be a study participant for your feedback to be valuable.